 II.
 Who are the workshop’s participants, respectively who should participate?

-The Stakeholder Analysis canvas can help you answering questions like these.
+The Stakeholder Analysis canvas can help you to answer questions like these.

 III.
 When does the workshop take place and how long does it last?